papaniivanderpuye/WidgetShop/README.md

 In current directory:

+## Setup
+You will need Python2.7, Node.JS, and MySQL Server installed on your laptop

 ## setup database:
-you need to create a MySQL server locally on your laptop
+you need to start a MySQL server locally on your laptop

 access credentials to the database should be:
  - user: 'root'